bahalahmad/03---PasswordGenerator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-my-portfolio-website is a project based on `HTML,CSS,JAVASCRIPT` which describes about myself.
-It mainly includes about myself, projects I had done, skills I posses and blogs I had written.
+this website is a project based on `HTML,CSS,JAVASCRIPT` which generate random password according to user requirement and check the strength of password

 ### Built With